YunxinLi/LingCloud/README.md

 2. The second-stage instruction-tuning: run_llm_instruction.py.

     [Here](https://huggingface.co/datasets/YunxinLi/Multimodal_Instruction_data_v1), You can download the first version of Multimodal Instruction data, about 80w samples.
+    The Image source contains the COCO Caption, Flick30k, and the released multimodal instruction data from [LLaVA](https://github.com/haotian-liu/LLaVA).

 ### Test

 We release the checkpoints of instruction version for LLaMA-7b/13b and Bloomz-7b1.
 You can download them from the repository in [Huggingface Hub](https://huggingface.co/YunxinLi).

 The checkpoints could be put in the /LMEye/output/ or anywhere you like.
-You can get up and running quickly by running the following command.
+You can starting the LMEye quickly by running the following command.

 For Bloomz-7b1: